NLnetLabs/cascade/doc/manual/source/incremental-signing.rst

 In contrast, Cascade sets the expiration times of records to a fixed offset into the future (regardless of whether it is full-signing or incremental-signing).
-If many signatures get close to expiry at the same time, Cascade will refresh them in batches, spread out over a period of time.
+If many signatures expire at the same time, Cascade will refresh them in batches, spread out over a period of time.
 It selects batches in a determistic way.
 We call the result a re-signing schedule.
 This approach is more predictable, easier to tune, and easier to test.